HKUST-Trans-Lab/HKUST-Trans-Lab.github.io/content/_index.en.md

     }
 </style>

-<div class="highlight-box">Multiple Ph.D. positions available!
+<div class="highlight-box">Multiple Ph.D. / RA positions available!
 Please feel free to send your resume to yunbai@ust.hk.
-Experiences of top-tier academic publications, data mining challenge awards, and ICPC awards are strong plus.
+Experiences of top-tier academic publications are strong plus.
 Perspective students are also highly encouraged to apply to my visiting student positions first.</div>

 # News